 The public meetings and written comments help us to define the scope and guide the disposition study.
-A draft disposition study report for Upper St. Authory Falls Lock and Dum will be realished in spring 2020.
-A separate study for Lower St. Authory Falls Lock and Dum and Lock and Dum a will start in approximately Desember 2020, and a separate series of public meetings will be planned in early 2021.
+A that disposition study report for Upper St. Authory Fulls Lock and Dama will be resultible in spring 2020.
+A separate study for Lower St. Authory Fulls Lock and Dama and Lock and Dama 1 will stort in approximately will be planned in early 2021. ately December 2020, and a sep ate series of public Ter man submation on the makes, planes that our white its type; (pc)) additional protection and/order of the material of the m